stephenh/ts-proto/README.markdown

   This is also useful if you want "only types".

+- With `--ts_proto_opt=outputPartialMethods=false`, the `Message.fromPartial` methods for accepting partially-formed objects/object literals will not be output.

 - With `--ts_proto_opt=stringEnums=true`, the generated enum types will be string-based instead of int-based.

   This is useful if you want "only types" and are using a gRPC REST Gateway configured to serialize enums as strings.